Whitefield in East Bengaluru has long evolved from a quiet suburb into one of the city’s

 Whitefield’s transformation over the years has been nothing short of remarkable.

-According to The Indian Express, Whitefield was originally a quiet settlement for Anglo-
+Indian Express, Whitefield was originally a quiet settlement for Anglo-

 Indian communities until the early 2000s, when the IT boom triggered its transformation